How to Relax, Soothe Sore Feet

 Help for Nerve Disorders of the Feet

 Do you suffer from chronic foot or leg pain?
 Burning, numbness, or tingling?
 Always have hot or cold feet?
-You may be one of the hundreds of thousands of Australians suffering from a nerve disorder called peripheral neuropathy.
+You may be one of the hundreds of thousands of Australians experiencing a nerve disorder called peripheral neuropathy.

 The condition is not a problem with your head.
 It is a medical condition affecting your feet, sometimes hands, and occasionally muscles.
 Three types of peripheral neuropathy exist.